What is a Non-Competition Agreement?

 What constitutes a “Reasonable” Clause?

-It is difficult to define ‘reasonable’ in the context of non-competition agreement, as what constitutes “reasonableness” depends on the circumstances of each case.
-Generally, the courts determine this by examining the non-competition clause, the entirety of the agreement within which the clause is found, and the facts of the case and surrounding circumstances.
+It is difficult to define ‘reasonable’ in the context of a non-competition agreement, as what constitutes “reasonableness” depends on the circumstances of each case.
+Generally, the courts determine this by examining the non-competition clause, the entirety of the agreement within which the clause is found, and the facts of the case and surrounding circumstances

-Balancing of Competing Interests:
+Balancing of competing Interests:

 When determining whether to enforce these agreements, the court balances two competing interests.
 On the one hand, there is the public interest in discouraging unreasonable restraint on trade, and maintaining free and open competition which benefits both society and the affected employees.
 And on the other hand, there is the right to contract, particularly when that right has been exercised by knowledgeable persons of equal bargaining power.
 In order to balance out these interests, the court determines whether there exists a propriety interest in need of protection, and if so, whether the non-competition clause goes beyond what is reasonably necessary to protect that interest.